kervo/KervinAriasCv/README.md

 *Skills Page*
 This page shows the areas of graphic design that I can work on.

-> Images in here are hidden on the mobile version to keep it clean, simple, easy to read at one glance.
+> Images in this page are hidden on the mobile version to keep it clean, simple and easy to read at one glance.

 *CV/Work**
 Further information about my CV and roles in companies.
 Font Awesome is used to illustrate the type of industries that I've worked for.